 A security token, or authentication token, is a small device that a person carries with them to authorize their identity—like a keycard.
 A security token pairs great with a PIN to further verify an identity.
 A good authentication plan requires that the employee or vendor has two forms of authentication prior to accessing a network.

 However, more and more companies are moving away from things like a key fob and are moving to smartphones and mobile devices to confirm an identity.
 This option offers an SMS text message, phone call, or email sent to the individual’s phone.
 The message sent contains a unique numerical sequence that will expire after a short period of time.
 Again, this is a great security protocol since it takes both the phone number and text message to authenticate an identity.

 If you’ve ever seen a spy movie, then you have seen biometric verification being used.
 It’s how the evil overlord gains access to their lair—when they place their palm on a scanner and access is granted.
 Unsurprisingly, someone who shouldn’t be there enters the lair and shuts down all the evil plans.
 Biometric verification fails in these movies because it was used as the only factor.

 Biometric verification has been popularized since its integration into many smartphones.
 It can be used for payment options or identity verification and works great when it is paired with a second factor, like a password.

 Integrating multi-factor authentication

 Looking to create a realistic authentication policy?
-The first step is to implement MFA into business practices to regulate vendors.
+The first step is to implement MFA in business practices and regulate vendors.
 Ultimately, ensure that all of your third-party access is controlled by a consistent formula for reliable identification, up-to-date credentialing, and multi-factor authentication.

 To increase security measures further, add multi-factor authentication to each login and ensure that when a unique user signs on they are exactly who they say they are.
 To learn more about regulating third-party access, make sure to download the Ultimate Guide to Third-Party Remote Access.